moyano83/Sbt-in-action/README.md

 This will execute `example.start` before the integration tests and `example.stop` after the integration tests.

 # Chapter 7: Accepting user input <a name="Chapter7">

+In Sbt an input task is any input that can accept additional user input before execution.